Can Foreigners Drive in China? Yes — But Not With an IDP (2026 Guide)

 Option 2: Chinese Driver’s License

-If you plan to live, work, or study in China for an extended period, you should apply for a full Chinese driver’s license (中华人民共和国机动车驾驶证).
-This is the better long-term option.
+If you plan to live, work, or study in China for an extended period, a full Chinese driver’s license (中华人民共和国机动车驾驶证) is the better long-term option.

 - Hold a work visa (Z visa), student visa (X visa), or residence permit